AHFERREIRA/adordd/README.md

 Im only trying it with MYSql.

 ADORDD its ready!
-Read IMportant Notes below.
+Read Important Notes below.

 09.05.15